-The Donkey has a well know reputation for stubbornness,
+The Donkey has a well known reputation for stubbornness,

-a strong sense of self-preservation, means it’s difficult to force a donkey into doing something it perceives to be dangerous.
+a strong sense of self-preservation, means it’s difficult to force a donkey when it senses danger.

 The Managed Service Model